krzyszu1996/PSI-20-21/Wprowadzenie-02/README.md

-# Folder do przechowywania plików z Wprowadzenie do języka Python 02.
+# Folder do przechowywania plików z Wprowadzenia do Pythona 02.